 Cursive Movement Paths (Floor Taping)

-Use painter’s tape to create large cursive patterns or letters on the floor.
-Children walk, tiptoe, or scooter along the lines while saying the letter sound.
+Use painter tape to make giant cursive shapes or letters on the ground.
+Children either walk, tip-toe, or scooter on the lines and repeat letter sound.

 Challenge: Add speed or direction games (“Now walk the path backwards!”).